Pumpkin Cornbread

 Since it’s a lightly sweet cornbread recipe to begin with, a little pumpkin puree and pumpkin pie spice blend were all I needed to give some fall flavor to this fluffy cornbread!

-The moment we pulled it out of the oven it. was.
-ON.
+The moment we pulled it out of the oven it was ON.

 My husband, daughter, and I could not stop shoving this pumpkin cornbread in our faces!